my0n/helm-charts-incubator/charts/taskd-admin/README.md

-# my0n/taskd
+# my0n/taskd-admin

-An unofficial helm chart for [taskd](https://github.com/GothenburgBitFactory/taskserver).
+The official helm chart for [taskd-admin](https://github.com/my0n/taskd-admin).

-**This chart is not maintained by the upstream project and any issues with the chart should be raised [here](https://github.com/my0n/helm-charts/issues/new).**
+**This chart is not maintained by the taskwarrior project and any issues with the chart should be raised [here](https://github.com/my0n/helm-charts/issues/new).**

 ## Example usage